EternityForest/AnyoneCanDoIt/MathELI5.md

 When doing an experiment, you want to know if you got that result by random chance.

 And so scientists use math to calculate what the odds of getting a certain result purely by chance are.

+Without math, it is often said, there really isn't any of what we call modern science at all.

+Famously, even some things loved by mathematicians for their purely abstract nature, far from any possibility of being used for anything like war, now have many practical uses, including many military ones.

+While today there are things so incredibly abstract you would not expect to see any practical use...
+We can't predict the future, I'm no judge of the value of this stuff.